Aricha9801/Set-up-my-Linux/README.md

 sudo dpkg -i ~/Downloads/code_1.XXX.deb code
 ```
-If you found apps like Teams and VScode are blurry, that's because [Blurry VsCode on wayland fractional scaling ](https://www.reddit.com/r/Fedora/comments/wpkws3/blurry_vscode_on_wayland_fractional_scaling/ikhc12o/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1&utm_content=share_button).
+If you found apps like Teams and VScode are blurry, that's because [Blurry VsCode on wayland fractional scaling](https://www.reddit.com/r/Fedora/comments/wpkws3/blurry_vscode_on_wayland_fractional_scaling/ikhc12o/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1&utm_content=share_button).
 Setting scales to 100% can solve it.
 Other solutions can be found from the link.

 ### Install and setup Git